Techgrounds-Cloud-9/cloud-9-jairvaneer/03_Python/PRG-04/Loops.md

 Loops are used to make a line of code run multiple times.
 ## Key terminology
 - **While Loop**
-A 'while loop' is used ot make a code run for as long as a previously defined condition is met.
+A 'while loop' is used to make a code run for as long as a previously defined condition is met.
 If this condition is met every time, this loop wil run forever.
 - **For Loop**
 A 'for loop' runs for a previuosly determined number of times.